kevindelord/BusMedellin/README.md

 ## Analytics

-[Google Analytics](https://console.developers.google.com) and [Firebase](https://console.firebase.google.com) are integrated to analyse how the users use the app.
+[Firebase](https://console.firebase.google.com) is integrated to analyse how users use the app and monitor crashes.

 ## External Links: